frePPLe/frepple/doc/user-guide/model-reference/customers.rst

 ============ ================= ===========================================================
 Field        Type              Description
 ============ ================= ===========================================================
-name         non-empty string  Name of the customer.
+name         non-empty string  Unique name of the customer.
                                This is the key field and a required attribute. description  string            Free format description. category     string            Free format category.